TsungYu314159/IC_LAB_2022_FALL/README.md

+#My Rank of the semester is 14, and the Grade is A+.
 |  | Grade | Rank |
 | :----: | :----: | :----: |
 | LAB01 | 81 | 84 |